RightsandWrongsgit/ARMTEC/business/claimsresearch.md

 Major issues involved in determining whether comparative advertising claims are legally permissible include:

--       the need to consider what the audience actually perceives when exposed to such an advertisement
+-       the need to consider what the audience actually perceives when exposed to such an advertisement<br>
--       the need for research to support explicit ad claims
+-       the need for research to support explicit ad claims<br>
--       the need to consider bow the format, style, or layout of a particular comparative ad can affect the judgment of its legality under the Lanham Act
+-       the need to consider bow the format, style, or layout of a particular comparative ad can affect the judgment of its legality under the Lanham Act<br>

-Advertisers can speak disparagingly or unfairly attacking competitors, competing products, services by using misrepresentations or claims that are false, deceptive, misleading.
+Advertisers can not speak disparagingly or unfairly attack competitors, competing products, services by using misrepresentations or claims that are false, deceptive, misleading.
 So, you need to speak about competitors with great care.

 When you make an advertising claim it needs to be based upon comparison of related or similar properties of the product, dimension to dimension, feature to feature, or wherever possible by a side-by-side demonstration.
 This is really important guidance in research design behind claims research as well.
 It is not just independent score differences on a common scale that your product needs to win, but an actually head-on-head comparative preference.
 Also, since what is being compared must be significant in terms of value or usefulness, your research should include measures of those dimensions among target consumers.
 Researchers are likely to be familiar with these combination type measures in gathering things like where they see a product on a given attribute but also determining how important that attribute is to purchase intent.
 Assuring proper head-to-head comparison become tricky if a nibble competitor can easily change a minor ingredient, package, etc. because you may have spent big bucks generating perfect research evidence and all they need to do is shift the basis of comparison and you can't make the claim any more.